carbon-language/carbon-lang/mlir/docs/PassManagement.md

 [TOC]

 Passes represent the basic infrastructure for transformation and optimization.
-This document provides a quickstart to the pass infrastructure in MLIR and how to use it.
+This document provides an overview of the pass infrastructure in MLIR and how to use it.

 See [MLIR specification](LangRef.md) for more information about MLIR and its core aspects, such as the IR structure and operations.

 See [MLIR Rewrites](Tutorials/QuickstartRewrites.md) for a quick start on graph rewriting in MLIR.
-If your transformation involves pattern matching operation DAGs, this is a great place to start.
+If a transformation involves pattern matching operation DAGs, this is a great place to start.

 ## Operation Pass